jostarlink/slackbot-api-docs/Documentation/sending-messages.md

 Normally, RTM API is used to send the message, unless you specify `websocket: false` in params.
 If you want to use the options of [`chat.postMessage`](https://api.slack.com/methods/chat.postMessage), you must disable `websocket`.

+An error is thrown if the specified channel is not found.

+This method returns a promise which resolves to the message object.

 ###sendAsUser
  This method might look a little scary, and fun at the same time.
 Using this method you can send a message using a user's icon and username, pretending to be the user!
 Wait, what?!